 “Deficits in adaptive behavior” means a significant limitation in a person's effectiveness in meeting the standards of maturation, learning, personal independence and social responsibility expected for the person's age level and cultural group, as determined by clinical assessment and, generally, standardized scales.

-A “related condition” means a person who has been diagnosed as having a severe, chronic disability that meets all of the following four conditions:

-Is attributable to cerebral palsy, epilepsy, autism, Prader-Willi syndrome, or any other condition found to be closely related to developmental disability because the condition results in impairment of general intellectual functioning or adaptive behavior similar to that of people with developmental disabilities and requires treatment or services similar to those required for people with developmental disabilities;

-This does not include mental illness as defined under Minn.
-Statute 245.462, Subdivision 20.

-This also does not include emotional disturbance, as defined under Minn.
-Statute 245.4871, Subdivision 15.

-Is manifested before the person reaches 22 years of age;

-Is likely to continue indefinitely; and

-Results in substantial functional limitations in three or more of the following areas of major life activity:

-Self-care;

-Understanding and use of language;

-Learning;

-Mobility;

-Self-direction; or

-Capacity for independent living.

-“Substantial functional limitations” means the long-term inability to significantly perform an activity or task.

-For more information, review Minn.
-Rule 9525.0016.

 Background and helpful context for following the rule

 In the definitions section of the rule, “qualified professional” refers to a specific assessment approved by the commissioner that certain professionals are required to complete.
 This can be found in Trainlink titled “Positive Supports Rule (MN Rule 9544)” or PSR100.